A ton of dudes in India, Asia and yes America struggle with interacting with half the population.

 Valentine’s day just passed and I saw a lot of stuff about getting friend-zoned, being alone, “love is a sucks” and whatever else 18-30-year-olds say when they have their hormones raging and nowhere to channel that energy.

-Having been there myself (albeit quite some time ago), I distinctly remember the helplessness most dudes feel when you realize you can’t even get a hug from 50% of the population.
+Having been there myself (albeit quite some time ago), I distinctly remember the helplessness most dudes feel when you realize you can’t even be around women, let alone talk to them.

 So that being said and since I enjoy a dose of Senti in between my increasingly random comedy videos, I thought I’d pen some thoughts on why you, the average nice guy Indian male (or non-Indian male, I grew up in California) might be struggling with the ladies.

 25 and still Single?
 Yep, still normal.

 Society, Instagram and the movies have taught you some really bad things you need to unlearn.
 I’m well into my thirties and despite what every romantic comedy (Hollywood and Bollywood) tells you…I’ve never met someone at a bar and gone home with them that night.
 And with regards to what your friends might say… I feel it’s pretty much the same thing although they’ll never admit it.